Home Lockout

 If none of the above works, a locksmith is your best option.
 For most residential locks, they'll have you inside in **5–10 minutes** using non-destructive techniques.

-- Whether it’s a rental property (some locksmiths require landlord authorization for rentals)
+**What to tell them:** - Your address - The type of lock (deadbolt, knob, smart lock, etc.) - How many locks on the door - Whether it's a rental property (some locksmiths require landlord authorization for rentals)

-- Proof of residency (utility bill, lease, or mail with your name at that address)
+**What a locksmith needs from you:** - A government-issued photo ID - Proof of residency (utility bill, lease, or mail with your name at that address)

 For your own home, this is quick.
 For a rental, some locksmiths may call the landlord to verify — this is standard and protects everyone.